How to Propagate Houseplants by Stem Section (Cane) Cuttings

 Light and Temperature

-Cuttings root faster in warm air and rooting media temperatures.
-Air temperatures between 65°F and 75°F are ideal.
+Cuttings root faster in warm air and rooting media.
+Air temperature between 65°F and 75°F is ideal.
 For good results, consider using a heat mat to raise the rooting media temperature to between 75°F and 80°F.

 How to Propagate by Stem Section Cuttings